Anandamath: Plot summary

 Gradually, the rebel influence grows and their ranks swell.
 Emboldened, they shift their headquarters to a small brick fort.
-The East India Company attack the fort with a large force.
+The East India Company troops attack the fort with a large force.
 The rebels blockade the bridge over the nearby river, but they lack any artillery or military training.
-In the fighting, the East India Company make a tactical retreat over the bridge.
-The Sannyasis undisciplined army, lacking military experience, chases the East India Company forces into the trap.
+In the fighting, the troops make a tactical retreat over the bridge.
+The Sanyasis undisciplined army, lacking military experience, chases the troops into the trap.
 Once the bridge is full of rebels, the East India Company artillery opens fire, inflicting severe casualties.

 However, some rebels manage to capture some of the cannons, and turn the fire back on to the East India Company lines.
-The East India Company forces are forced to fall back, the rebels winning their first battle.
+The East India Company troops are forced to fall back, the rebels winning their first battle.
 The story ends with Mahendra and Kalyani building a home again, with Mahendra continuing to support the rebels.

 The song Vande Mataram is sung in this novel.
 Vande Mataram means "I bow to thee, Mother".
 It inspired freedom fighters in the 20th century and its first two stanzas became the national song of India after independence.